xapian/xapian/xapian-core/docs/deprecation.rst

 Releases are given three-part version numbers (e.g. 1.2.9), the three parts being termed "major" (1), "minor" (2), and "revision" (9).
 Releases with the same major and minor version are termed a "release series".

+..
+FIXME Update this section to reflect post 2.0.0 system.

 For Xapian releases 1.0.0 and higher, an even minor version indicates a stable release series, while an odd minor version indicates a development release